kustomzone/chaincode-investigator/how_do_i_chaincode.md

 Now to test if it stuck lets re-run the query above.

-Thats all it takes to write basic chaincode.
+That’s all it takes to write basic chaincode.